txddy-p/Obsidian/Time Value of Money.md

 - `Simple interest`: Is the amount of interest paid on the original principal amount only.
 - `Compound interest`: Consists of simple interest and interest-on-interest earned in a prior period.
 ###### FUTURE VALUE FORMULA/EQUATION (For LUMPSUM):
-- $FV_n = PV \times (1 + i)^n$ Where:
+- $FV_n = PV \times (1 + i)^n$
-- $FV_n$ = Future value of investment at the end of period n.
-- PV = Present value or original principal.
-- i = The interest rate per period, often a year, but can also be half-yearly, quarterly, monthly, weekly or daily. “r” is sometimes used.
-- n = The number of periods.
-Sometimes denoted as “t”.
 - $(1 + i)^n$ = The future value interest factor (FVIF).
 Given in tables.
 ###### COMPOUNDING MORE FREQUENTLY THAN ONCE A YEAR
 - The more frequently the interest payments are compounded, the larger the future value of R1 for a given period.
 The formula is:
 - ${FV}_n = {PV} x (1 + \frac{i}{m})^{nm}$ Where:
 	- m = The number of compounding periods in a year.
-How many compounding periods per year if interest is paid: Yearly, Half yearly?Quarterly?
-Monthly?
-Weekly?
-Daily?
 	- Note that banks quote an interest rate (i) as a nominal annual rate called the Annual Percentage Rate (APR).
 - To calculate the `periodic interest rate`, divide the nominal interest rate or the APR by the number of compounding periods per year (m). $\text{Periodic interest} = \frac{APR}{m}$
 - To calculate the `total number of periods`, multiply the number of years by the number of compounding periods per year. $\text{total periods} = n\times m$
 ##### The more frequent the compounding, the bigger the future value of an amount.
 # Present Value & Discounting: Lump-sum
 - PRESENT VALUE (PV) MEASURES WHAT ONE OR MORE CASH FLOWS RECEIVED IN FUTURE ARE WORTH TODAY (AT TIME t=0):
-- The process of calculating the PV is called discounting and the interest rate “i” is known as the discount rate.
 - The PV is often called the discounted value of future cash payments.
 - THE PV FORMULA FOR A LUMP-SUM IS:
 - $PV = FV \times (1+i)^{-n}$ or $PV = FV \times (1+\frac{i}{m})^{-nm}$
 	- $(1+i)^{-n}$ or $(1+\frac{i}{m})^{-nm}$ gives you the present value interest factor (PVIF) provided in tables
 	- The PVIF is the reverse of the FVIF
 - PV Calculations show how much money you need today in order to achieve your financial goals in future.
-EXAMPLES.
 - The further in the future the money will be received, the less it is worth today.
 TVM.
 Also, as “n” gets larger, the PVIF gets smaller.
 - The higher the discount rate, the lower the present value of the money.
 As “i” gets larger, the PVIF gets smaller.
 # Effective Annual Interest Rate (EAR)
 ANNUAL PERCENTAGE RATE (APR) AND PERIODIC RATE:
 - In financial markets, interest rates can be quoted in a variety of ways.
 Examples are:
 	- The annual percentage rate (APR) such as 12% per annum.
 	- The periodic interest rate (e.g., 1% per month).
 - The APR is the annualized interest rate using simple interest.
 It is annualized by multiplying the periodic rate by the number of compounding periods per year (APR = Periodic rate x m).
-How is the periodic interest rate calculated?
 - The law requires banks to disclose the APR or the quoted interest rate, which is a nominal rate.
 - Quoted interest rates are not comparable if the number of compounding periods per year are different.
-SOLUTION?
-- The effective annual interest rate (EAR) enables us to compare “apples with apples” and make the correct financial decision.22
 - EAR is the annual interest rate that takes compounding into account.
 It is the true cost of borrowing or actual return on an investment.
 - The formula for the EAR: $\text{EAR} = (1 +\frac{\text{APR}}{m})^m – 1$
 # Annuities
 - Equally spaced level stream of fixed cash flows for a limited period of time.
 - `Cash Outflows`: Car & House loan, House, Education, Holiday, Saving for retirement.
-Watch out for Inflation!!
 - `Cash Inflows`: Retirement annuity from pension fund or a purchased retirement annuity from financial services companies.
 #### Ordinary Annuity
 The cash payments (investments made) / receipts occur at the END of each period.